Resilience and Crisis Management

 - Texas Statutes & Government Code, Chapters regarding emergency management and homeland security including: 418 and 421 respectively.
 (See links in definitions.

-- The EOC function is managed through the ORM, Executive Director of Emergency Management, and Associate Vice President/Chief Risk Officer.
-Members include but are not limited to: PD, ORM, PA, OLA, HR, OIT, Student Affairs, Facilities, Office of the Provost, International Studies, Athletics, Student Health, and others as needed.
+- The EOC function is managed through the ORM, and Associate Vice President/Chief Risk Officer.
+Members include but are not limited to: PD, ORM, MarCom, OLA, HR, OIT, Student Affairs, Planning and Management, Office of the Provost, International Studies, Athletics, Student Health, and others as needed.

-- The National Incident Management System (“NIMS”) defines the EOC functions.
+- The NIMS defines the EOC functions.
 These include operations, logistics, planning, and finance.
 The EOC is responsible for identifying those who will act as leads for these functions and ensure that regular training and exercises are conducted for functional excellence.

-- The EOC is responsible for identifying Department of Homeland Security (“DHS”) or other appropriate plans that are required to dovetail local authority response with SMU’s EOC.
+- The EOC is responsible for identifying DHS or other appropriate plans that are required to dovetail local authority response with SMU’s EOC.
 The EOC is also the interface with all federal, state, and local authority emergency service agencies.

 - The EOC is activated as outlined in appropriate EOC documentation.
 The EOC will be activated as needed and deactivated in accordance with standard practices as outlined in the Texas Statutes & Government Code, 418 and 421 specifically.

-- The EOC is the lead for all communications through PA as reviewed by PD, OLA, ORM, and others as needed and as time permits.
+- The EOC is the lead for all communications through MarCom as reviewed by PD, OLA, ORM, and others as needed and as time permits.

-- The Executive Director of Emergency Operations is responsible for the emergency notification function with support from PA and OIT and will issue notifications as appropriate and test regularly to ensure functional operability.
+- The Associate Vice President/Chief Risk Officer is responsible for the emergency notification function with support from MarCom and OIT and will issue notifications as appropriate and test regularly to ensure functional operability.

 - ORM will maintain all documentation regarding EOC activity in a manner that is consistent with records retention as set forth by the University.